topbrightdev/laravel_ide_helper/readme.md

 composer require --dev barryvdh/laravel-ide-helper
 ```

-After updating composer, add the service provider to the `providers` array in `config/app.php`
+If you are using Laravel versions older than 5.5, add the service provider to the `providers` array in `config/app.php`:

 ```php
 Barryvdh\LaravelIdeHelper\IdeHelperServiceProvider::class,
 ```

-**Laravel 5.5** uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider.
+In Laravel, instead of adding the service provider in the `config/app.php` file,

-In Laravel, instead of adding the service provider in the `config/app.php` file, you can add the following code to your `app/Providers/AppServiceProvider.php` file, within the `register()` method:
+you can add the following code to your `app/Providers/AppServiceProvider.php` file, within the `register()` method:

 ```php
 public function register()